-The Boston Fern happens to be a house plant and patio plant making a come back, both in quantities grown and varieties available.
+Boston Ferns happen to be a house plant and patio plant making a comeback, both in quantities grown and varieties available.

 Let’s take a quick look at Nephrolepis exaltata, a sword fern commonly known as the “Boston Fern”.

-In the past few years quite a few new introductions of “houseplant ferns”.
+In the past few years, there have been quite a few new introductions of “houseplant ferns”.
 Davallia (rabbit’s foot), Blechnum, and some with interesting common names such as “Macho fern”, Kangaroo fern, Dallas fern, Kimberly Queen fern, and Green Wave.

-The “Boston Fern,” often grown on a pot, hanging baskets or similar container is really the house plant that started it all.
+“Boston Ferns,” are often grown in a pot, in hanging baskets, or similar container and is really the house plant that started it all.

-It was a popular house plant along with the Kentia palm in the 19th century Victorian era.
-When the true beginnings of the the house plant business got underway back in about 1914 (more than a hundred years ago) the Boston was there.
+Boston ferns were popular houseplants along with the Kentia (Howea) palm in the 19th-century Victorian era.
+When the true beginnings of the house plant business got underway back in about 1914 (more than a hundred years ago) Boston ferns were there.

 Therefore always providing “new” varieties.
-You can find plants with fronds ranging in length from 2 feet to 5 feet.
+You can find Boston ferns with fronds ranging in length from 2′ feet to 5′ feet.

 Where Does It All Start with Boston Fern?

 To avoid problems maintain proper care by providing an even moisture level and staying away from the extremes – too wet or too dry.
-Boston fern likes soil that is rich in nutrients, damp but not soggy.
+Boston ferns like soil that is rich in nutrients, damp (use peat moss) but not soggy.

 Don’t Allow the Pot to Sit in a Saucer of Water

-During the winter (or anytime really) remember ferns are not fond of dry heat, try to keep the humidity up around them.
+During the winter Boston ferns (or anytime really) are not fond of dry heat, try to keep the humidity up around them.
 Try to keep the temperature in the range of 65°-72° degrees Fahrenheit.

-If you’ve ever gone to buy a Boston fern one of the things you may notice is the large amount of dead leaves or fronds that fall off when you pick them up.
+If you’ve ever gone to buy Boston ferns one of the things you may notice is a large number of dead leaves or fronds that fall off when you pick them up.

-Boston ferns have the usual house plant bugs and pest from indoors.
-Mealybugs, scale, spider mites and others.
+Boston ferns indoors have the usual house plant bugs and pests.
+Mealybugs, scale, spider mites, and others.
 Some of these “problems” can be passed on from other infested plants.

-Most of these pest can be handled naturally by just monitoring your potted plants and looking for anything out of the usual.
+Most of these pests can be handled naturally by just monitoring your potted plants and looking for anything out of the usual.

-Everyone work to fight bug problems from time to time!
+Everyone works to fight bug problems from time to time!
 But, homeowners have few safe solutions… until now!

 Neem oil insecticide is an easy, safe, natural organic solution for your houseplant pests!

-WATCH OUT in using any kind of chemical spray on ferns since they are very sensitive to chemicals which can burn the foliage, try natural insecticides.
+WATCH OUT in using any kind of chemical spray on Boston ferns since they are very sensitive to chemicals that can burn the foliage, try natural insecticides.

 One thing nice about the Nephrolepis family – you can normally cut the foliage off and grow the plant out again.

-Ferns can also be very aggressive with their root system.
+Boston Ferns can also be very aggressive with its root system.
 If you notice that the leaves have a grayish look check the soil.
-It may be time to repot.
+It may be time for repotting.

-One way to help your new Boston fern in it’s transition to your new home is by placing it in the brightest area of your home (not full, direct sun) for one week first.
+One way to help Boston ferns in their transition to your new home is by placing them in the brightest area of your home (not full, direct sun) for one week.